Ruebennase/EventStoreML/README.md

 > EventStoreML is an active exploration.
 Feedback, discussion, and experiments are welcome.
 The concepts and syntax may change as we evaluate practical viability.

-> EventStoreML is not optimized for performance.
+> EventStoreML is not optimized for performance but for ultimate flexibility and versatility.

 ---

 ## Why EventStoreML

-EventStoreML is based on the event sourcing idea that *events define systems better than current state does*.
-Instead of storing objects and their mutable state, we capture **facts** and their **schemas** as events.
+EventStoreML is based on the event sourcing idea that a system’s state is often better derived from a complete, ordered log of all events that have occurred, rather than storing only the latest state.
+Instead of storing objects and their mutable state, we capture both **facts** and their **schemas** as events.

 This has several advantages:

-* **Self-describing data** - every event store explains itself, without external schema files
+* **Self-describing data** - every event store explains itself including its potential evolution, without external schema files
 * **Historical integrity** - schemas evolve through versioned declaration events, preserving lineage
-* **Bootstrap simplicity** - the entire system can be described using one built-in type
+* **Bootstrap simplicity** - the entire system can be described, starting from one built-in type
 * **Composable and reusable** - event types, structures, and meta information can be shared and referenced across projects
 * **Schema-first thinking** - everything is defined through explicit schemas, not implicit code models